 1. Green Papaya

-Bananas are natural laxatives too and also help digestion.
-Bananas are rich in potassium and fibre as well.
-Including fibre-rich fruits in your diet is important during breastfeeding as it can help prevent constipation.
+Bananas are a natural laxative too and can help in digestion.
+Bananas being a rich source of fibre can help prevent constipation.
 However, what makes this fruit fit for breastfeeding women is its potassium content.
 Potassium is important during pregnancy and post-pregnancy too.
 And you will need more of it while breastfeeding to maintain your fluid and electrolyte balance.

 Avocados are one of the healthiest fruits and can be beneficial for the health of both the mother and the baby.
-If you are breastfeeding your little one, you must include avocados in your diet.
 Like bananas, avocados also pack in a lot of potassium in them.
-Eating them can also help develop your baby’s eyesight, hair quality, heart health, and digestion.
+Eating them during breastfeeding can help develop your baby’s eyesight, hair quality, heart health, and digestion.

 Sapota (also known as chikoo) is high in calories, which makes it good for breastfeeding moms.
 By eating sapota, you can make up for the calories that are burned during breastfeeding.
 Sapota is also rich in fibre and numerous minerals and vitamins.
-Furthermore, it also carries numerous anti-inflammatory and antibacterial properties, which makes it a healthy choice for breastfeeding women.
+It is also high in anti-inflammatory and antibacterial properties, which makes it a healthy choice for breastfeeding women.

-Figs are rich in many minerals like manganese, magnesium, copper, calcium, and potassium.
+Figs are rich in many minerals like manganese, magnesium, copper, calcium, iron and potassium.
 They are also a great source of fibre, Vitamin K, and Vitamin B6.
-This essentially is the reason why a number of cuisines use figs in their salads and a lot of baby food companies include figs in baby food.
+This essentially is the reason why a number of cuisines use figs in their salads and many baby food companies include figs in the baby food.